Larsiopuw/oil-up-jeffrey/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a problem with the game
-title: ''
+title: "[BUG] "
-labels: ''
+labels: bug
-assignees: ''

 ---

 ## 🐛 Bug description